codernix/centicrypt/docs/README.md

-# Solana Validator Docs Readme
+# Centicrypt Validator Docs Readme

 This validator's documentation is built using [Docusaurus v2](https://v2.docusaurus.io/) with `npm`.
 Static content delivery is handled using `vercel`.